ArisenIO/arisen/docs/02_arisecli/03_command-reference/system/system-rex-mvtosavings.md

 ---
-title: "system rex mvtosavings"
+title: "system bex mvtosavings"
-excerpt: "Move REX tokens to savings bucket"
+excerpt: "Move BEX tokens to savings bucket"
 ---
 ## Positionals
-- `owner` _TEXT_ - Account which owns the REX fund (required)
+- `owner` _TEXT_ - Account which owns the BEX fund (required)
-- `rex` _TEXT_ - Amount to be Amount of REX to be moved to savings bucket (required) into REX fund (required)
+- `bex` _TEXT_ - Amount to be Amount of BEX to be moved to savings bucket (required) into BEX fund (required)

 ## Options
 - `-h,--help` Print this help message and exit